fassousa/100-days-of-code/log.md

 **Thoughts**: Haven't read any articles or relevant content today, but today I reserved more time to study JavaScript.
 Tomorrow I will do some assignments in a more appropriate space and code the whole day.

+### Day 9: September 25, 2018

+**Today's Progress**: Studied the concepts of agile methodologies (Kanban, Scrum, XP, etc) and learned about JavaScript DOM Event Delegation.
+Almost finishing watchandcode.

+**Thoughts**: No relevants thoughts about programming today, but I applied to Gama.
+Looking forward to it!

 **Link(s) to work**